Adrienne Nelson: United States district court

 On July 14, 2022, President Joe Biden nominated Nelson to serve as a United States district judge of the United States District Court for the District of Oregon.
 President Biden nominated Nelson to the seat vacated by Judge Michael W. Mosman, who assumed senior status on December 27, 2021.
 On October 12, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 1, 2022, her nomination was reported out of committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
 On February 2, 2023, her nomination was reported out of committee by an 11–9 vote.
 On February 14, 2023, the Senate invoked cloture on her nomination by a 53–44 vote.
 On February 15, 2023, she was confirmed by a 52–46 vote.
 She received her judicial commission on February 23, 2023.
 She is the first African-American woman to serve on the United States District Court for the District of Oregon.

 Notable cases

-On December 10, 2024, Nelson issued an injunction blocking a merge between Kroger and Albertsons.
-The FTC seeks to block the merge as a violation of antitrust law, arguing that a merge between the two companies would stifle competition.
+On December 10, 2024, Nelson issued an injunction blocking a merger between Kroger and Albertsons.
+The FTC sought to block the merger as a violation of antitrust law, arguing that a merger between the two companies would stifle competition.